Welcome back, Rush Limbaugh, the Excellence in Broadcasting Network, the Limbaugh Institute for Advanced Conservative Studies.

 And I was surprised this didn't come up last night.

-You know, it's great to go on television after this campaign's all over with the moniker, former presidential candidate under your name, if you're guesting on Greta or some Fox show or anywhere else, former presidential candidate, Herman Cain.
+You know, it's great to go on television after this campaign's all over with the moniker former presidential candidate under your name.

-It's uh it's a status element.
+It's a status elevator.

-And they're not going after them.
+And they're not going after him.

 Plain and simple.